Energy Standard

-Energy Standard are one of the four founding European teams for the International Swimming League.
-The team is based in Paris, France and trains out of the Gloria Sports Arena in Belek, Turkey.
+Energy Standard was one of the four founding European teams for the International Swimming League.
+The team wasbased in Paris, France and trained at the Gloria Sports Arena in Belek, Turkey.

 The team won each of their matches in the first season of ISL, starting with the first match in Indianapolis, USA then Naples, Italy.
 They continued their winning streak at the European Derby in London, GBR and took the inaugural championship title in the finale in Las Vegas, USA.